 The skewed incentives created by the loopholes in the income tax code misallocate resources in the economy, and the very large amount of time and expense needed to … comply with income tax disclosure requirements is not merely misallocated, but entirely wasted, as far as genuine economic productivity is concerned.

 The authors go on at some length in this vein.
 I don't agree with everything in their book, but this passage is irrefutable.
 The IRS is a menace, and needs abolishing.

 I know, you've heard it before.
 You heard it from Ron Paul in the last two Presidential election campaigns.
 It belongs in the category of things that can't be said often enough, though, so here I am saying it again.

 The problem is of course that income tax is the installed base.
 It's hugely wasteful, grossly intrusive, shamefully unfair, and in its method of operation surely unconstitutional.
 However, we're all used to it and replacing it will be a major disruption.
 It'd be worth it in the long run, but … politicians don't concern themselves much with the long run.

 05 — Iraq is the new Yugoslavia.
 Iraq: What can one say?

 I should perhaps be a little more careful about what I say.
-Eight years ago on National Review Online I volunteered the following thought, quote: "The spectacle of Middle Eastern Muslims slaughtering each other is one that I find I can contemplate with calm composure," end quote.
+Eight years ago on National Review Online I volunteered the following thought, quote:

 That had dowagers swooning and clutching their pearls from Pasadena to Poughkeepsie.
 It took me, oh, days to live it down.